 This is why the airport in Liberia changed its name last year, from “Liberia Airport” to “Guanacaste Airport”. we’re seeing news today that the airport in Liberia will no longer be known as “Liberia Airport”.
 Its official name, of course, is Daniel Oduber Quiros International Airport, but almost nobody ever calls it that.
 It was called Liberia and now it’s Guanacaste.

 The decision last year to change “Liberia” to “Guanacaste” makes sense.

-The name makes this airport more representative of the province of Guanacaste which it serves, rather than being associated with just one city.
+The name makes this airport more representative of the province of Guanacaste which it serves.
+It’s not just about the city of Liberia, it’s the whole province, y’see.
 Gustavo Segura, the minister of tourism at the time of the name change, said the move allowed Costa Rica “to strengthen the position of [Guanacaste] as a tourist destination.”

 The idea was (is) to define an entire region.

 And it also helps to stop that one-in-a-thousand chance of a passenger buying a ticket to Costa Rica and ending up in West Africa.
 Like I say, it’s happened.

 So, with that said, let’s look at both of the Costa Rica international airports in what we hope will be a handy guide.
 We’re only looking at international airports here, not the myriad of airstrips that sprinkle the country.

 The idea is to give you the info you need to make it easy to decide which airport you need if you’re traveling down here.